4naama/navigen-go/docs/navigen-spec.md

 When ownership expires:

-• Dashboard analytics revert to the public state.
+• Dash access becomes blocked for that LPM.
+• No real analytics are exposed.
 • No historical data is deleted or altered.

 Visibility is binary; there are no partial or metric-level visibility tiers.